georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 Now that we have the role created, we can start using it from our `Primary Account`.

 1. Make sure you are logged in to your `Primary Account`
-2. Click on your name in the top-right of your screen and select `Switch Roles`
-3. Enter the `Account ID` of the secondary account you want to access
-4. Enter the role name you picked when setting up it's role
+2. Paste the URL you copied in step 6 of the adding process in your browser
-5. Optionally, give the role a display name and/or a colour
+3. Optionally, give the role a display name and/or a colour
-6. Click `Switch Role`
+4. Click `Switch Role`

 You should now be logged in as the secondary account you selected.
 Or to be more precise, AWS added the role you provided as an *assumed role* to your session.